 Oceanside, the gateway to San Diego, is a classic beach community.
-Oceanside’s coastline offers some of the best sandy beaches along the coast.There is unlimited water sports, recreation, and shopping.
+Oceanside’s coastline offers some of the best sandy beaches along the coast in San Diego.There is unlimited water sports, recreation, and shopping.
 The historic Oceanside Pier is one of the longest wooden piers on the West Coast.
 It spans 1942 feet in length and offers a view of the marina that sits along the northwest border of the city.
-Enjoying a quiet escape from the hustle and bustle, visitors still experience the casual spirit that made Southern California’s beach culture legendary.
+Enjoying a quiet escape from the hustle and bustle, visitors will experience the casual spirit that made Southern California’s beach culture legendary.

 With over 3.5 miles of beautiful beaches, Oceanside is the ultimate place for sunning, surfing, playing and relaxing.
 Sports fishing, whale watching, kayaking and jet skiing are available out of the quaint, Cape-Cod style Oceanside harbor.
 Every Thursday evening Oceanside’s Sunset Market features live entertainment, delicious gourmet food, arts and craft fairs and a farmers’ market.